dannisliang/icloud-photos-app/README.md

 ### .upload(files, callback)
 This function will upload various image assets from the local directory to the remote Photo Library.
-Two paramaters are passed in; `files` an array of file paths to read from, and `callback` returning success/failure results.
+Two parameters are passed in; `files` an array of file paths to read from, and `callback` returning success/failure results.
 At the moment, no other formats other than `JPEG` are accepted by Apple.
 See above for an example.